PTRIGGS1775/HackingNotes/PNPT_Notes/1_Reconnaissance.md

 1. [MaverickAdams Github](https://github.com/hmaverickadams) Download his tool called breach-parse.
 2. [Dehashed](https://dehashed.com/login) Let's you search on various fields to see where else that information is used.
 3. [GitLeaks](https://github.com/zricethezav/gitleaks) | Find leaks in github, you can also do a filename:users search on the github page.
+4. [Sripted breach scraper website](scylla.sh) | Use this after looking at breached credentials.

 ## Finding subdomains passively
 Separate from enumerating with something like gobuster there are sites and tools that you can find subdomains with minimal lag time.
 Note these tools are probably not as effective for HackTheBox or ProvingGrounds.
 However, these are likely good for bug bounties.